JackDca/Mailpilewiki/FAQ-Feature-Requests.md

 Uses can specify this from the "Settings" interface.

-### Users should be allowed to choose rather or not SSL is enabled.
+### Make users should be allowed to choose rather or not SSL is enabled.
 SSL should be either a self signed key which Mailpile makes, or a key the user provides.

-For self signed, Mailpile should be able to output a  public  key in formats which can be imported into their systems and  should be  provided with instructions on how to import so that they won't  be  alerted about self signed certificates all the time.
-For iOS,  provide a iPhone Configuration file with the certificate.
+This is a great idea.
+We will hopefully implement features for SSL like this once we get further a long :)

+### Make it easy to provide a configuration file with the SSL certificate for iOS

+We are not sure how much we want to develop towards supporting Apple's heavily walled (and surveilled) garden, but consider accessing a mobile web app of Mailpile served from a Raspberry Pi on an iOS device

 ### Can I choose to have Mailpile delete the email from the original server after download or keep it.